One that allows you to work together

 4. Okay we get it - but why do you offer a Separation Agreement as well - isn't a Consent Order enough on it's own?

-Sad to say but I have had a couple of clients where one spouse tried to go back on what had been agreed at the last minute before the consent order had been signed - purely to annoy the other.
+Sad to say but I have had a couple of clients where one spouse tried to go back on what had been agreed at the last minute before the Consent Order had been signed - purely to annoy the other.

-Luckily common sense prevailed in all instances and the Consent Order was signed eventually...however without a Separation Agreement in place we would have been back at square one after months of protracted negotiations (don't ask! - most couples come to sensible and fair agreements pretty quickly).
+Without a Separation Agreement in place we would have been back at square one after months of protracted negotiations (don't ask! - most couples come to sensible and fair agreements pretty quickly).

 I know that dissolving your marriage is a stressful enough of a process without you having to worry about mounting legal fees...